Hreflang Ultimate Guide – What is it, How to Implement & SEO Impacts

 A word of caution: There are some people who might think, ‘Oh, I’ll just automatically translate all my content into 40 different languages.
 Now 40 different language markets can read what I have to say.’”

-To be clear, our guidelines about auto-generated content can also apply to auto-translated text.
-If you are searching in French and you discover a French page that needs to be auto-translated, and it doesn’t read well, and no one has put any kind of human care into proofreading it or making sure that it flows, it results in a terrible user experience.
-Therefore, we recommend that you add a widget that says, “translate into this language,” or something similar, rather than just auto-translating content.
+To be clear, Google's guidelines about auto-generated content can also apply to auto-translated text.
+If you are searching in French and you discover a French page that needs to be auto-translated, and it doesn't read well, and no one has put any kind of human care into proofreading it or making sure that it flows, it results in a terrible user experience.

 You will be penalized if you use Google Translate or another plugin or automated translation tool to translate your site to a different language.